learningequality/kolibri-docs/docs/manage/resources.rst

   **To import your own files for use in Kolibri**, you need to register at `Kolibri Studio <https://studio.learningequality.org/accounts/login/>`__ site (it's free), and build your own channel that you can subsequently import into Kolibri.
 Read more about how to do this in our `Kolibri Studio user guide <https://kolibri-studio.readthedocs.io/en/latest/index.html>`__.

-.. warning
-  Kolibri database and resources may become temporarily unavailable while importing or updating large resources channels.
-Therefore, as a precaution, we recommend you:

-  * avoid other interactions with Kolibri (view learner pages or manage users, for example) while resources import is in progress
-  * perform these maintenance operations outside the periods when system is being used by learners

 To import resources into Kolibri, follow these steps.

 #.
 Click :guilabel:`IMPORT` in the **Channels** tab on the **Device** page.